 The odd yet important thing about depression is that it is not as visible as other illnesses.
 It is often perceived that major failures or losses in life are the only reasons people feel extreme sadness.
-This could not be more wrong, considering that so many successful people get diagnosed with depression.
+This could not be more wrong, considering that many successful people get diagnosed with depression.
 Some even give in and find peace with death.
 A Peak example of such a case would be Robin Williams, a darling comedian.
-His suicide took everyone was a surprise, but his autopsy reports showed significant signs of depression and anxiety.
+His suicide took everyone was a surprise, but his autopsy reports showed significant signs of anxiety and depression.

 What Causes Depression?